juan-josue/ornipedia/README.md

 ### Description
 Ornipedia is an AI-powered bird classification and sighting tracker designed to help bird enthusiasts identify bird species from photos and log their sightings.
 Leveraging machine learning and interactive maps, Ornipedia offers an intuitive user experience for casual and serious birdwatchers.

+You can find the live demo website here [Ornipedia](https://ornipedia.vercel.app/).

 ### Preview
 Identification Flow
+---

 ![Identification flow](./docs/media/identification-flow.jpg)

 The identification flow guides users through uploading an image, confirming the predicted species, selecting the location, and reviewing their sightings before submission.

 Dashboard
+---

 ![Dashboard](./docs/media/dashboard.jpg)

 The dashboard provides a comprehensive overview of logged sightings, with species details, locations, and dates.

 Gallery
+---

 ![Gallery](./docs/media/gallery.jpg)